 The Consumer Technology Association (CTA) defines 4K UHD as displaying 8 million pixels on the screen.
 But not all “4K” projection technologies actually deliver these 4K UHD-specified 8 million pixels to the screen; some deliver only 4 million pixels.
 To leverage the enormous detail available in 4K UHD content, it’s obviously critical to display all 8 million pixels.
 Check the specification of the technology you plan to use.
 Look for the UHD acronym.

 4K UHD projection display has the potential to greatly enhance the readability of such content, delivering crisp characters and executing smooth curves and edges that make reading and visualizing data easier.
 The same is true for schools, where 4K UHD can help students see and read as much as possible.
 For home entertainment, 4K UHD has enough detail to fill large screens and help drive the ultimate entertainment experience.
+Advances in 4K UHD technology also enable a portable 4K experience, allowing users to take their display with them and view on-demand content.
 4K UHD DLP technology is known for precision, accuracy and detail, with the potential to help drive more productive business, more effective education and more immersive home entertainment.

-The applications for 4K UHD projection display technology extend beyond the traditional projection display markets of business, education and home theater to new areas like digital signage, laser TV and smart projection.
+The applications for 4K UHD projection display technology extend beyond the traditional projection display markets of business, education and home theater to new areas like digital signage, laser TV and mobile smart TV.

 Digital signage allows businesses or organizations to convey real-time information in a public setting, like in a restaurant or on a billboard.
 4K UHD delivers immersive detail and big displays, both great ways to convey information.